-Do not use this medication if you are allergic to atorvastatin, if you are pregnant or breast-feeding, or if you have liver disease.
+Do not take atorvastatin if you are pregnant or breast-feeding, or if you have liver disease.

 Avoid eating foods that are high in fat or cholesterol.
 Atorvastatin will not be as effective in lowering your cholesterol if you do not follow a cholesterol-lowering diet plan.

 Avoid drinking alcohol while taking atorvastatin.
 Alcohol can raise triglyceride levels, and may also damage your liver while you are taking atorvastatin.

 There are many other drugs that can interact with atorvastatin.
 Tell your doctor about all the prescription and over-the-counter medications you use.
 This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
 Do not start using a new medication without telling your doctor.